Developing Applications with React + Django

 ]

-If everything was written correctly, now you can see how our API requests http://127.0.0.1:8000/api/hello/ and http://127.0.0.1:8000/api/bye/ work.
+If everything is written correctly, you can now check how our API requests work at http://127.0.0.1:8000/api/hello/ and http://127.0.0.1:8000/api/bye/.

 npx create-react-app frontend --template typescript

-Since the Django server and the React server are two different servers that do not know about each other, we will proxy all requests to the API from the React server to Django.
-This is easier and more convenient than setting up cross-domain requests CORS.
-We edit the frontend/package.json file and add a line there indicating the use of a proxy.
+Since the Django server and the React server are two different servers that do not know about each other, we will proxy

 {